Skip to content

 The goal for me was never truly “retirement.”

 It was never about achieving Financial Independence and disappearing forever, like the purpose of life is to escape it.
-My goal was always bigger than that—and more personal.
+My goal was always bigger than that, and more personal.
 The goal was to have the ability to work without the expectation of receiving money.
 To be able to show up and give my energy, my service, my mind, my heart—because I chose to, not because I had to.
 Because when money is the requirement, it’s not always “freedom”… it’s often coercion dressed up as responsibility.
 It’s the pressure of bills, the pressure of systems, the pressure of needing permission to breathe.
-And I never wanted my life—or my purpose—to be chained to that.
+And I never wanted my life or my purpose to be chained to that.

 My goal has always been to teach people how to attain financial freedom in a way that separates your work from your survival.
 Financial freedom isn’t about never doing anything again.
 It’s about building a life where you can work on what matters without the constant fear of what happens if you stop.
-It’s about having your bills covered—your foundations handled—so your time becomes yours again.
+It’s about having your bills covered, your foundations handled so your time becomes yours again.
 So your decisions aren’t forced.
 So you can serve the world with real intention instead of desperation.
 So you can move through life with choice instead of obligation.
-That’s the real plan: to be financially free so you can choose how to spend your time—without guilt, without fear, without your entire identity being defined by whether you clocked in.
+That’s the real plan: to be financially free so you can choose how to spend your time without guilt, without fear, without your entire identity being defined by whether you clocked in.

 Because the truth is, some days you don’t want to walk into a building.
 Some days you don’t want to “perform.”
 Some days you just want to stack your money, stay in your lane, and keep building quietly.
 Some days you want to spend time with your family and take in moments you will never get back.
 And the older you get, the more you realize: those moments are the real currency.
 You don’t get them back.
 You can’t refinance time.
 You can’t invest your way into yesterday.
 Life doesn’t pause while you’re paying bills.
 The years don’t slow down because you’re “busy.”
-And that’s what I want people to understand—this is bigger than money.
+And that’s what I want people to understand this is bigger than money.

 When I first got into the FIRE movement, it wasn’t because I wanted to brag about early retirement.
 It was because I wanted peace.
 I wanted time.
 I wanted to spend more of my life with my wife and my kids.
 That was the original mission—simple, pure, and real.
 I wanted to be present.
 I wanted the freedom to choose my family over everything else.
 But life changes.
 Life hits you.
 And now my wife is no longer here.
 And when something like that happens, it rewires you.
 It strips away all the fake goals.
 It strips away the noise.
 It forces you to face what matters and what never did.

-Not because I’m chasing the money that comes with it.
+One of my goals is to become a CFP, not because I’m chasing the money that comes with it.
 Not because I want letters next to my name to impress people.
 I want the CFP because I want people to understand the depth of what I do and the responsibility I take with this work.
 I want people to know that I’m not here to sell them something.
 I’m here to guide them.
 And I want the certification aligned with that—because it represents real standards, real structure, real accountability.
 But even deeper than that, I want people to understand something about me: this isn’t a phase for me.
 This isn’t a trend.
 This isn’t a hustle.

 These skills have been embedded in me since I was born.

 This is what I was brought onto this planet to do.
 And I don’t say that lightly.
 I’m not here to be a salesman.
 I never wanted to be an insurance salesman.
 I never wanted to be the person who makes money by pushing products, by playing on fear, by convincing people they’re behind so I can be the hero.
 That was never my lane.
-I am a coach—an actual advisor—someone who advises you from the center of your lifetime goals, not just your money goals.
+I am a coach, an actual advisor, someone who advises you from the center of your lifetime goals, not just your money goals.

 Because money without purpose is just accumulation.